noahlange/gecs/README.md

 }
 ```

-And if you need to "convert" a generic entity type to an instance of a specific class with a compatible component set, you can use `instanceof` to [narrow the type](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#instanceof-narrowing) accordingly.
+And if you need to type-cast a generic entity type to an instance of a specific class with a compatible component set, you can use `instanceof` to [narrow the type](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#instanceof-narrowing) accordingly.

 ## Worlds & Systems